multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

     return vec3(random_double(min,max), random_double(min,max), random_double(min,max));
 }
 ```
-Then we need to figure out how to manipulate a random vector so that we only get results that are on the surface of a hemisphere.
+Then we need to figure out how to manipulate a random vector so that we only get results that are on the surface of a hemisphere, the side where we have our normal.
+The book explains that we can generate a random vector in the unit cube and then check if it is inside the unit sphere.
+If it is not we discard it.
+This is called rejection sampling.

+The result is now gray and it takes quite a while to generate due to the recursive method in our ray_color function.

 ## links
 - [Raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)